ANTIBODIES & ANTIBODY TESTING IN COVID-19

 1. For testing during or after infection

 These tests are for detecting antibodies after being diagnosed with COVID-19 infection.
-As mentioned above, it can tell you whether you have developed antibodies against COVID-19 while giving you protection against future infection and in some cases, specific IgM and IgG antibody testing can also tell your physician what stage of the infection you are at.
+As mentioned above, it can tell you whether you have developed antibodies against COVID-19 while giving you protection against future infection.

 |Anti SARS-CoV-2 Antibody, Total, Serum||Most sensitive and earliest marker of immune response after and infection|